 Barnabas is brought back to 1969 against his will by ancient beings who pre-date humanity called the Leviathans.
 Using mysterious powers, they force Barnabas to do their bidding, delivering a peculiar box that enthralls a local antique shop-owning young couple; a gift that instantly grants them a baby to raise, who grows insanely quick, ultimately into a full-grown adult and sinister messiah named Jeb Hawkes (Christopher Pennock).
 The Leviathan objective is simple: Enslave all of mankind.

-Jeb eventually romances Carolyn; something relevant to the Leviathans’ goals involving a disgraceful deal made by her suddenly resurfaced father Paul Stoddard.
+Jeb eventually romances Carolyn; something relevant to the Leviathans’ goals involving a disgraceful deal made by her suddenly resurfaced father Paul Stoddard (Dennis Patrick).
 However, Barnabas breaks free of his enslavement, only to be turned back into a vampire as punishment.
-The Leviathan tentacles take hold of everyone, even Angelique, who secretly resurfaced living a normal life, married to a man who, unbeknownst to her, is a Leviathan loyalist.
-Fortunately, a new ally emerges in Quentin Collins; alive and rendered immortal due to a magical Dorian-Gray-like painting that also absorbed his werewolf curse.
+The Leviathan tentacles eventually take hold of everyone, even Angelique, who secretly resurfaced living a normal life, married to a man who, unbeknownst to her, is a Leviathan loyalist.
+Fortunately, a new ally in this fight emerges in Quentin Collins, who's alive and rendered immortal due to a magical Dorian-Gray-like painting that conveniently absorbed his werewolf curse.

 1970 Parallel Time: Stranger Things are upside down